 Upper School 9-12

-Finding Individual Purpose and Direction in a Caring, Challenging Community
+Finding Individual Purpose and Direction

 An engaging curriculum greets Upper School students.
 Students graduate from Bullis Upper School with the ability to navigate and adjust even when the way forward is not always clear.
 Students call upon the habits they have formed—critical thinking, creativity, collaboration, communication, and resourcefulness.